debkankan/100DaysOfPython/Day1/Readme.md

 Split each step in the previous exercise into a separate variable.
 One variable called username and one called length.
 Use the variable username in the len calculation.

 Solution: Length.py

+Challenge-5:
+************************

+Learn the rules of variable naming in Python.

+Rules
+Make sure your variable names are descriptive
+Don't have spaces between words
+Don't start with numbers
+Don't use special words like print or input
+Choose simple words that are less likely to become typos Check the company style guidelines if you start work at a company

+Challenge-6:
+*******************************
+Create a greeting for your program.
+Ask the user for the city that they grew up in and store it in a variable.
+Ask the user for the name of a pet and store it in a variable.
+Combine the name of their city and pet and show them their band name.

+Hint-1 --> You can use String Concatenation to combine strings with variables too! e.g. print("My name is " + name) Hint-2 --> Think about how you used \n to add a new line to a string.
+Try putting it in some different places in your code until it does what you expect.
+Note, when you click into the output area you will be able to click on the end of the line as well as the new line.
+See the video solution for how it looks on my system.

+Solution: Brand-Name-Generator.py